 The strategy of the Fund is to invest in a globally diversified portfolio of best-in-class, next generation real estate and infrastructure companies that are listed in developed markets.
 These companies are likely to benefit from the digitalisation of economies, changing the way we work, live and play.

-Over the course of the month, the Fund performed positively, with NAV increasing by 1.6% (C Acc GBP).
-Since launch, NAV has increased by 4.8% (C Acc GBP).
-In comparison, the global real estate index has increased by 9.8%* During February, the data centres sub-sector performed best, delivering 7.0%**.
-The cell towers and networks sub-sectors also performed positively, delivering 5.4%** and 2.8%** respectively.
-The logistics sub-sector delivered negative returns, falling by 1.5%**.
+Over the course of the month, the NAV decreased by 4.9% (C Acc GBP).
+Since launch, NAV has decreased by 0.3% (C Acc GBP).
+In comparison, the global real estate index has increased by 4.4%*.
+During March, the towers sub-sector performed the best, delivering 0.3%**.
+The networks sub-sector also performed positively, increasing by 0.1%*.
+Logistics and data centres performed negatively, dropping by 2.8%** and 4.5%** respectively.

 The Investment Manager maintains a positive outlook on the digital infrastructure sector, primarily due to the strong performance of underlying portfolio assets.
-This, combined with increased CapEx and nearshoring opportunities available in the sector, further reiterates the growth inherent to the digital infrastructure sector.
+Economic uncertainty caused by US tariffs, highlights the benefits of running a diversified digital infrastructure portfolio.
 As such, the digital infrastructure sector remains a key investment area for any investors seeking long-term returns.

 *MSCI World IMI Core Real Estate IMI GBP